 The Renewable Energy Buildout Challenge

-The ability of Site Wind Right to balance the dueling challenges of climate change and energy siting threats has also caught the eye of other conservation groups.
+The ability of Site Renewables Right to balance the dueling challenges of climate change and energy siting threats has also caught the eye of other conservation groups.

 “We need more resources like this to speed-up our move away from burning fossil fuels.
 Well-sited wind energy allows us to meet our climate goals, advances conservation and ensures that we avoid irreversible environmental impacts,” said Katie Umekubo, a senior attorney at Natural Resources Defense Council.

 “Climate change is the biggest threat to birds,” explains Garry George, Clean Energy Director for National Audubon Society.

 “As we work to keep warming below 2.7 degrees Fahrenheit (1.5 degrees Celsius), we also need to protect the places that birds need now and in the future.
 Site Wind Rite is a valuable map filled with conservation data for developers to use to evaluate where to site their projects to protect birds and reduce warming.”